-Number of documented legal

-entries of wild animals into

-Kuwait in 2017

-Number of documented illegal entries of wild animals into Kuwait in 2017
+Number of documented illegal entries of wild animals into Kuwait in 2017 Number of documented legal entries of wild animals into Kuwait in 2017 % of terrestrial protected areas of total area of the state

 Since the first half of the twentieth century, Kuwait has transformed from a small walled city to a metropolitan area experiencing rapid and unprecedented population growth with only a relatively small increase in the size of urban areas.
 Most of the developed areas are located along the coastal side of the country.
 This has caused lifestyle, economic and environmental issues65.
 Accordingly, the government is envisioning, planning and building new satellite cities at the periphery of existing centers.